Each review is wanted,

 Your review is welcome

 In a writer’s neighbourhood.

-Bloggers: I have asked Book Bloggers to consider reviewing the book.
-A very helpful number have posted reviews on their Blogs, on GoodReads, on Amazon, on Waterstones, Chapters Indigo, and Noble Bears – sorry – Barnes and Noble.
+Reviews are essential for writers and their books.
+I have asked Book Bloggers to consider reviewing my books.
+A very helpful number have taken time out of their days to do so and to post their thoughts on their Blogs, on GoodReads, on Amazon, on Waterstones, Chapters Indigo, and Noble Bears – sorry – Barnes and Noble.
 These book bloggers get no money by the way and do these things for love when they can inbetween being busy with studies, kids, health, life.
 Yay! for book bloggers.
+Gotta love ’em.

 Why your help matters: In these days of (shudder) Algorithms all forms of recognition matter.
 They are all noted.
 They all add up.

 YOUR REVIEW placed with your favourite retailer, perhaps Amazon or Goodreads or Barnes and Noble, matters so much that I would send every reviewer a block of chocolate* if I could, smudged by tears of gratitude.
 Your review not only tells other purchasers of Grand Books about (cough) mine, but they also jump up the rankings and the visibility and all that sort of thing.

 It’s easy, really it is: Some reviews kindly given for It’s A Bright World To Feel Lost In have been only a line.
 Two lines.
 A few more lines.
 Here are examples -real reviews actually on Amazon dot Com.

 It’s fun to have a bash: If you are stuck for something to say, simply bash away on the star ratings.
 They all get counted by those (shudder) algorithms.
 Here Sir Scotland The Brave shows how to stab most valiantly at the ratings.